LanceJZ/Asteroids-Reimagined/README.md

 Fixed end of game, first letter of new high score is A.
 Fixed bug that allowed user to select secondary weapon that was not available.
 Fixed bug that power ups headed to player after player hit, again.
+UFO was not getting hit by Enemy Missile fixed.

 Changes:
 When UFO hits rock, 5 to number of rocks by wave spawn if not a small rock.